MigOpsRepos/pg_dbms_job/README.md

 Syntax:

-	DBMS_JOB.NEXT_DATE (
+	dbms_job.next_date (
 		job       IN  bigint,
 		next_date IN  timestamp with time zone);

 Parameters:

 - job : ID of the job being run.
-To find this ID, query the JOB column of the USER_JOBS or DBA_JOBS view.
 - next_date : Date of the next refresh: it is when the job will be automatically run, assuming there are background processes attempting to run it.

+Example:

+	BEGIN;
+	CALL pg_dbms_job.next_date(14144, current_timestamp + '1 day'::interval);
+	COMMIT;

 ### REMOVE

-Removes specified job from the job queue
+Removes specified job from the job queue.

 Syntax:

-	DBMS_JOB.REMOVE (
+	dbms_job.remove (
 		job       IN  bigint);

 Parameters:

 - job : ID of the job being run.
-To find this ID, query the JOB column of the USER_JOBS or DBA_JOBS view.

 Example:

 	BEGIN;
-	CALL PG_DBMS_JOB.REMOVE(14144);
+	CALL pg_dbms_job.remove(14144);
 	COMMIT;

 ### RUN

 Forces a specified job to run.
-This procedure runs job JOB now.
+This procedure runs the job now.
 It runs even if it is broken.
+If it was broken and it runs successfully, the job is updated to indicates that it is no longer broken and goes back to running on its schedule.

-Running the job recomputes next_date.
-See data dictionary view USER_JOBS or DBA_JOBS.
+Running the job recomputes next_date based on the time you run the procedure.

 Syntax:

-	DBMS_JOB.RUN (
+	dbms_job.run (
 		job       IN  bigint);

 Parameters:

 - job : ID of the job being run.
-To find this ID, query the JOB column of the USER_JOBS or DBA_JOBS view.

-Example

-	EXECUTE DBMS_JOB.RUN(14144);
+Example:

+	BEGIN;
+	CALL pg_dbms_job.run(14144);
+	COMMIT;

 ### SUBMIT